gcornetta/piwrapper/README.md

 # About
 <p align="justify">
-  This software has been developed by <em>Gianluca Cornetta</em> and <em>Javier Mateos</em> within <b>NEWTON</b> project. <b>NEWTON</b> is a large scale Integrated Action started in March 2016 and funded by the European Commission under the Horizon 2020 Researh and Innovation Programme with grant agreement n.
+  This software has been developed by <em>Gianluca Cornetta</em> and <em>Javier Mateos</em> within <b>NEWTON</b> project. <b>NEWTON</b> is a large scale Integrated Action started in March 2016 and scheduled to end in summer 2019, funded by the European Commission under the Horizon 2020 Researh and Innovation Programme with grant agreement n.
 688503.
 </p>

 # Table of contents